sebasgo/pi-dawn/README.rst

     at boot.

 That's it.
 You can access the web interface on port 80 of your Raspberry Pi.
-Use it to configure your alarms or as a light switch.
+Use it to configure alarms or as light switch.

 Development
 -----------